gojiplus/pysum/README.rst

    must also have an attribute ``name`` that carries the ``name`` of the dataframe.
 See examples for clarification.
 2. ``round_digits``: Integer.
 Digits to which the numbers reported should be rounded.
-Default is 2.
+The default is 2.
 3. ``var_numbers``: Boolean.
 Whether or not to add a column indicating the column number.
-Default is ``true``.
+The default is ``true``.
 4. ``missing_col``: Boolean.
-Adds a column that reports proportion missing.
-Default in true.
+Adds a column that reports the proportion missing.
+The default is true.
 5. ``max_distinct_values``: Numeric.
 The maximum number of values to display frequencies for.
-If variable has more distinct values than this number, the remaining frequencies will be reported as a whole, along with the number of additional distinct values.
+If a variable has more distinct values than this number, the remaining frequencies will be reported as a whole, along with the number of additional distinct values.
 Defaults to 10.
 6. ``max_string_width``: Integer.
 Limits the number of characters to display in the frequency tables.
-Default is 25.
+The default is 25.
 7. ``output_type``: String.
 The file format of the output file.
    ``xlsx, html,  markdown``.
-Default is ``html``.
+The default is ``html``.
 8. ``output_file``: String.
 The path and filename to which the script should output the results.
-Default is ``summary.html`` in the local directory
+The default is ``summary.html`` in the local directory
 9. ``append``: Boolean.
-If there is an existing file, should we append the results or should we overwrite the file.
-Default is ``true``.
+If there is an existing file, should we append the results, or should we overwrite the file?
+The default is ``true``.
    When append is ``true``, the results are appended.
 When it is ``false``, the file is overwritten.